 Newton was a fellow of Trinity College and the second Lucasian Professor of Mathematics at the University of Cambridge.
 He was a devout but unorthodox Christian who privately rejected the doctrine of the Trinity.
-He refused to take holy orders in the Church of England, unlike most members of the Cambridge faculty of the day.
-Beyond his work on the mathematical sciences.
-Newton dedicated much of his time to the study of alchemy and biblical chronology, but most of his work in those areas remained unpublished until long after his death.
-Politically and personally tied to the Whig party, Newton served two brief terms as Member of Parliament for the University of Cambridge, in 1689-1690 and 1701-1702.
+Unusually for a member of the Cambridge faculty of the day, he refused to take holy orders in the Church of England.
+Beyond his work on the mathematical sciences, Newton dedicated much of his time to the study of alchemy and biblical chronology, but most of his work in those areas remained unpublished until long after his death.
+Politically and personally tied to the Whig party, Newton served two brief terms as Member of Parliament for the University of Cambridge, in 1689- 1690 and 1701-1702.
 He was knighted by Queen Anne in 1705 and spent the last three decades of his life in London, serving as Warden (1696-1699) and Master (1699-1727) of the Royal Mint, as well as president of the Royal Society (1703-1727).